Enjoy sharing your children’s learning with them - every little helps.

 All children from Year 1 upwards will be given a maths activity each week.
 This will take the form of either work from their mental maths activity book, times tables or work related to the unit of work they are working on in class.

 All children from Year 1 upwards should practise tables for 5 minutes every day please.
-Aim to know all tables up to 12 x 12 by the end of Year 4.
+In Year 3 we look at 3s, 4s and 8s.
+Children should aim to know all tables up to 12 x 12 by the end of Year 4.

 Children in Key Stage 2 will be given an English activity weekly, including research in other subjects.